jmettraux/aachen/src/pda__health.md

 Short rest
 : is one hour of light activity;
 : not more than three short rests per 24 hours;
-: regain 1d6 HP;
+: regain 1d6 HP; or 1d3 HP if _wounded_;
 : if already at HP max, decrease Exhaustion Level by 1.

 Long rest
 : is 8 hours of light activity or sleep;
 : at most 2 hours on watch;
-: regain level × 1d6 HP;
+: regain level × 1d6 HP; or level × 1d3 HP if _wounded_;
 : if already at HP max, decrease Exhaustion Level by 1d2.

 <hr/>

 Wounds
-: if damage points ≥ remaining HP, then 0 HP and EL 5;
+: if damage ≥ remaining HP, then 0 HP and EL 5;
-: if damage points > remaining HP, wound incurred as well;
+: if damage > remaining HP, wound incurred as well;
-: consider damage points and roll on the wound table.
+: if damage > 3, roll on the wound table;
+: character is _wounded_ until reaching back max HP and EL 0.

 <!-- PAGE BREAK health -->